The database

 Clearing the cache

-To clear the cache for a given library you can use the command cache thusly
+To clear the cache for a given library you can use the cache command:

 papis cache clear